minhv2UWT/Tetris-Game/README.md

 #### Jack Chen

 ### Sprint 2 Comments
-- We had trouble with the implementation of firePropertyChange within checkRows() because we were unsure where to fire the change within the method and which states exactly were being changed.
+- Simran had trouble committing as her program recieved a ClassNotFound error, which was later resolved.